bxdoan/bxdoan/README.md

 <div align="center">

-> If you don’t take risks, you can’t create a future!
+> Whether you think you can or you think you can’t, you’re right.

-> — Monkey D Luffy —
+> — Henry Ford —

 </div>